phpDocumentor/phpDocumentor/docs/PSR.md

 ### 6.3.
 Constant Or Property

-In addition to the inherited descriptions and tags as defined in this chapter's root MUST a class or interface inherit the following tags:
+In addition to the inherited descriptions and tags as defined in this chapter's root, a constant or property in a class MUST inherit the following tags:

 * [@type](#721-type)